cchauve/CompMath-Day-2023/scripts/README.md

 `install_plasgraph.sh`: installation of plASgraph together with a virtual environment env_plasgraph.

 `install_plasforest.sh`: installation of PlasForest together with a virtual environment env_plasforest.
+Was not run through sbatch as it requires some input to download the NCBI database.

 `install_scapp.sh`: installation of SCAPP wnd PlasClass ithin a virtual environment env_scapp.